awilliams-atx/faceplace/README.md

 #### Single-Page App

-faceplace is implemented fully in one single page, the effect of navigating to separate pages being achieved via React Router.
+faceplace is implemented fully in one single page, the effect of navigating to separate pages having been achieved via React Router.
 Deep authentication via password- and session-token-comparison is implemented on the back-end, while shallow authentication works on the front-end via a Flux 'Session Store' which keeps the current user's ID in a private variable.

 #### Friending